ranfysvalle02/prefect-ray-agent/README.md

 * **Remote Procedure Calls (RPCs):** Call functions on remote machines seamlessly, enabling distributed applications.
 * **Task Scheduling:** Automatically schedule tasks for efficient execution across available resources.
 * **Fault Tolerance:** Handle failures gracefully and recover from errors to ensure application reliability.

+**In conclusion,** Ray offers a powerful and flexible solution for building and managing complex multi-agent workflow automations.
+Its scalability, performance, flexibility, fault tolerance, and simplified development make it an ideal choice for a wide range of applications.

 **The Power of PREFECT**
 ![](prefect.png)